 Lawrenceville, Georgia 30043-4005

-- Interview with Department - Schedule your interview with the department and ensure that it is complete prior to the application deadline.
+Interview with Department: Schedule your interview with the department and ensure that it takes place prior to the application deadline.

 Fall: June 1

 Spring: October 15

 International Biomedical Regulatory Sciences Program Curriculum

 The M.S. in Pharmacy—International Biomedical Regulatory Sciences curriculum covers requirements for pharmaceutical, biologic, medical device, animal health, international regulations, and combination products.
 Regulatory science professionals are employed in industry, government, and academia and provide a range of services related to the regulation, development, manufacturing, and marketing of pharmaceuticals, medical devices, in-vitro diagnostics, biologics, biotechnology, nutritional products, cosmetics, and veterinary products.

 This masters program is a part-time only program and operates on a traditional academic calendar.
 The first day of class is generally a live session at the UGA Gwinett Campus.
 All students are expected to attend the Program Orientation.